-- □ Identified/Assessed aircraft loading procedures. - □ Interviewed responsible manager(s) in ground handling operations. - □ Examined examples of documented aircraft loading instructions. - Observed aircraft loading operations (focus: aircraft loaded in accordance with loading instructions/weight/balance requirements). - □ Interviewed personnel that perform aircraft loading. - □ Other Actions (Specify)
+- □ Identified/Assessed aircraft loading procedures. - ☐ Interviewed responsible manager(s) in ground handling operations. - □ Examined examples of documented aircraft loading instructions.

-Refer to IGOM 4.5.9 and 5 (all), as well as AHM 514 and 590 for additional guidance.
+Observed aircraft loading operations (focus: aircraft loaded in accordance with loading instructions/weight/balance requirements).
+Interviewed personnel that perform aircraft loading.
+Other Actions (Specify) Guid dance er to IGOM 4.5.5-4.5.9 and IGOM 5 (all), as well as AHM 514 and 590 for additional guidance.

-If the Operator transports dangerous goods as cargo, the Operator shall ensure a qualified individual is designated to be responsible for the correct loading and securing of dangerous goods on board the aircraft.

-- Identified/Assessed process for designating qualified individual to be responsible for loading/securing dangerous goods. - ☐ Interviewed responsible manager(s) in ground handling operations. - Observed aircraft loading operations (focus: qualified individual is responsible for loading/securing dangerous goods on board the aircraft). - □ Other Actions (Specify)

-If the Operator transports dangerous goods as cargo, the Operator shall ensure procedures are in place for the transportation of dangerous goods to/from an aircraft and the loading and securing of dangerous goods on an aircraft in a manner that:

-- (i) Prevents damage to packages and containers; - (ii) Provides for separation and segregation in accordance with applicable requirements; - (iii) Prevents any movement in the aircraft.
+GRH 3.4.2 If the Operator transports dangerous goods as cargo, the Operator shall ensure a qualified individual is designated to be responsible for the correct loading and securing of dangerous goods on board the aircraft.
+Aud itor Actions Identified/Assessed process for designating qualified individual to be responsible for loading/securing dangerous goods.
+Interviewed responsible manager(s) in ground handling operations.
+Observed aircraft loading operations (focus: qualified individual is responsible for loading/securing dangerous goods on board the aircraft).
+Other Actions (Specify) GRH 1 3.4.3 If the e Operator transports dangerous goods as cargo, the Operator shall ensure procedures are in e for the transportation of dangerous goods to/from an aircraft and the loading and securing of gerous goods on an aircraft in a manner that: (i) Prevents damage to packages and containers; (ii) Provides for separation and segregation in accordance with applicable requirements; (iii) Prevents any movement in the aircraft.
+(GM) Aud itor Actions \triangle Identified/Assessed procedures for the transportation of dangerous goods to/from an aircraft and the loading/securing of dangerous goods on an aircraft.
+Interviewed responsible manager(s) in ground handling operations. \triangle Observed transportation of cargo to/from aircraft and the loading and securing of dangerous goods (focus: handling of dangerous goods to prevent damage, prevent movement in the aircraft and maintain separation). \triangle Interviewed personnel that perform transport of and/or aircraft loading and securing of cargo shipments.
+Other Actions (Specify) Guid dance \triangle Refe er to DGR 9.3 for guidance that addresses the transportation, loading and securing of dangerous ds, and to DGR 10.9 for guidance that addresses securing and separation of radioactive material.
+Refe er to IGOM 4.5.7.7 for guidance that addresses securing of dangerous goods.
+GRI 1 3.4.4 If the Operator transports dangerous goods as cargo, the Operator shall ensure procedures are place that assure, when a dangerous goods package or shipment appears to be damaged or lea (i) The package or shipment is prevented from being loaded into an aircraft; (ii) If already loaded, the package or shipment is removed from an aircraft; (iii) In the case of leakage, an evaluation is conducted to identify and prevent from transport any baggage, cargo, transport devices or other items that may have become contaminated.
 (GM)

-- Identified/Assessed procedures for loading/securing dangerous goods on aircraft. - ☐ Interviewed responsible manager(s) in ground handling operations. - Observedtransportation of cargo to/from aircraft (focus: handling of dangerous goods to prevent damage and maintain separation). - $\triangle$ $\Box$ Interviewed personnel that perform transport of and/or aircraft loading of cargo shipments. - □ Other Actions (Specify)

-$\triangle$ Guidance

-Refer to IGOM 4.5.1 and DGR 9.3 for guidance that addresses the transportation, loading and securing of dangerous goods.

-If the Operator transports dangerous goods as cargo, the Operator shall ensure procedures are in place that assure, when a dangerous goods package or shipment appears to be damaged or leaking:

-- The package or shipment is prevented from being loaded into an aircraft: - (ii) If already loaded, the package or shipment is removed from an aircraft; - (iii) In the case of leakage, an evaluation is conducted to identify and prevent from transport any baggage, cargo, transport devices or other items that may have become contaminated.
-(GM)

-Identified/Assessed procedures for handling/addressing leaking/damaged dangerous goods shipments.
+shipments.
 Interviewed responsible manager(s) in ground handling operations.
 Examined records/documents that illustrate handling of leaking/damaged dangerous goods shipments.
 Observed aircraft loading operations (focus: procedures for addressing dangerous goods packages/shipments that appear to be leaking or damaged).
+Intermitation of proposition of the transferred circumstillanding

-Interviewed personnel that perform aircraft loading.
-Other Actions (Specify)
+□ Interviewed personnel that perform aircraft loading.